 Women in Leadership

-Along with attracting young people, Masonic Communities also aims to attract and grow women into leadership roles in the organization through a new six-month professional development program.
+Along with attracting young people, Masonic Homes also aims to attract and grow women into leadership roles in the organization through a new six-month professional development program.
 The program began in March 2018 and will run through August.
 It invited 30 high-potential, emerging and established leaders to be part of the program.

 The format is modeled after similar sustainable women in leadership initiatives that have been found to attract and retain employees, and improve financial performance.
 The opportunity to pay it forward and continue to create a culture of female leaders is a key part of the program.